Terms of Use

 9. Data Access Platform Status; No Open Banking Accreditation

-In Good Company is not an accredited participant, accredited third party, or other formally accredited participant under Canada's consumer-driven banking or "open banking" framework.
+In Good Company is not an accredited participant or accredited third party under Canada’s consumer-driven banking or open banking framework.
 You must not describe, market, imply, or rely on the Service as if it were accredited, designated, approved, endorsed, certified, or sponsored under that framework unless and until In Good Company expressly states otherwise in writing.

 10. No Reliance; No Third-Party Beneficiaries